-Universal access transceiver (UAT): UAT is an ICAO standardised system operating on 978 MHz intended to support automatic dependant surveillance-broadcast as well as ground uplink services to aircraft such as traffic and flight information services.
+Universal access transceiver (UAT): UAT is an ICAO standardized system operating on 978 MHz intended to support automatic dependant surveillance-broadcast as well as ground uplink services to aircraft such as situational awareness and flight information services.

-Global navigation satellite systems: The global allocation to the radionavigation satellite service in the frequency bands $1 \, 164 - 1 \, 215$ is intended to provide civil precision navigational services for various users, including aviation.
-Compatibility of the radionavigation satellite service and the aeronautical radionavigation service in the band $960 - 1 \, 215$ MHz has been established through footnote 5.328A and Resolutions 609 and 610.
+Global navigation satellite systems: The global allocation to the radionavigation satellite service in the frequency bands $1\ 164-1\ 215\ MHz$ is intended to provide civil precision navigational services for various users, including aviation.
+Compatibility of the radionavigation satellite service and the aeronautical radionavigation service in the frequency range $960-1\ 215\ MHz$ has been established through footnote 5.328A and Resolutions 609 and 610.

-Future Communication System: The frequency band 960 - 1164 MHz is being considered by ICAO for the development of a significant component of the aeronautical future communication system, operating under the allocation to the AM(R)S in this band.
-Report ITU-R M.2335 presents compatibility studies of AM(R)S systems operating in the band 960 - 1164 MHz with systems operating in-band, and in the adjacent bands, both on-board aircraft and on ground.
+Aeronautical Communications Future Communication System: The frequency band 960 - 1 164 MHz was allocated to the AM(R)S for the development by ICAO of a significant component of the aeronautical future communication system.
+Report ITU-R M.2235 presents compatibility studies of AM(R)S systems operating in the band 960 - 1 164 MHz with systems operating in the same frequency band, and in the adjacent frequency bands, both on-board the aircraft and on the ground.

-Primary radar: This band, especially frequencies above 1 260 MHz, is extensively used for longrange primary surveillance radar to support air traffic control in the en-route and terminal environments.
+Primary radar: This band, especially frequencies above 1 260 MHz, is extensively used for long-range primary surveillance radar to support air traffic control in the en-route and terminal environments.
 No recent studies have been undertaken with respect to compatibility with terrestrial mobile systems.
-Given the similarity between these radars and those operating in the frequency band 2 700 - 2 900 MHz, the results of studies in that band should be applicable.
+Given the similarity between these radars and those operating in the frequency band 2 $700 - 2\,900$ MHz, the results of studies in that frequency band should be applicable.